sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

 In the `logging/user.env` file in USER_DIR, set the LOG_CREATE_LOGADM_USER
 environment variable to 'false'.
 The default is to create the `logadm` user.

+To set the password for the `logadm` user, set the `LOG_LOGADM_PASSWD` environment variable in the same file.
+If no password has been set for the `logadm` user, but a password has been set for the `admin` user (by using the `ES_ADMIN_PASSWD` environment variable), that password is used for the `logadm` user also.
+If neither password has been set, random passwords are generated for these accounts.
+These random passwords are displayed in the log messages generated during the deployment process.

 ## <a name="manage_access"></a>Manage Access Controls for a Tenant or Namespace

 ### Introduction

-You can implement or remove logging access controls for a namespace or SAS Viya tenant.
+You can implement or remove logging access controls for a specific namespace or individual SAS Viya tenants within a given namespace.

 ### Implement Access Controls for a Tenant or Namespace

-Use the `/logging/bin/onboard.sh` script to implement logging access controls for a namespace or SAS Viya tenant.
+Use the `onboard.sh` script from the `logging/bin` subdirectory in the repository to implement logging access controls for a namespace or SAS Viya tenant.
 The script performs the following actions:

 1. Create a Kibana-tenant space.